Trump says US, China have reached deal; Sunday tariffs off

 WASHINGTON — President Donald Trump said Friday that the U.S. has canceled plans to impose new tariffs on $160 billion worth of Chinese imports Sunday as part of a modest interim agreement that de-escalates a 17-month trade war between the world's two biggest economies.

-In return, Trump said on Twitter, the Chinese have agreed to “massive’’ purchases of American farm and manufactured products.
-He did not specify how big those purchases would be.
+In return, Trump said on Twitter, the Chinese have agreed to "massive'' purchases of American farm and manufactured products. .
+The office of Trump's trade representative said China had consented to "structural reforms'' that would improve intellectual property protection and curb the practice of forcing foreign companies to hand over technology as the price of admission to the Chinese market.

+Trump's announcement came minutes after the House Judiciary Committee approved impeachment charges of abuse of power and obstruction of Congress, leading the White House to argue that the president "never stops working and continues to make successful deals that benefit this country."

 Financial markets rallied in Asia on hopes for reduced trade tension.
 But stocks were down in early trading on Wall Street.